medibloc/panacea-governance/proposals/2022-04-upgrade-v2-0-3-min-commission-rate/README.md

 ### Proposal

-This proposal is for upgrading the Panacea mainnet `panacea-3` from v2.0.2 to v2.0.3 for introducing a min-commission-rate parameter and setting it to 3%.
+This proposal is for upgrading the Panacea mainnet `panacea-3` from v2.0.2 to v2.0.3 to introduce a min-commission-rate parameter and setting it to 3%.

 A signaling proposal for this had been already approved: https://www.mintscan.io/medibloc/proposals/2.
 For more details about the motivation of introducing the min-commission-rate parameter, please see the signaling proposal.